alfatm/clickhouse-migrations/README.md

 ## Migration Table Structure

-The tool automatically creates a `_migrations` table to track applied migrations:
+The tool automatically creates a migrations tracking table (default: `_migrations`) to track applied migrations.
+You can customize the table name using the `--migration-table-name` option.

 ```sql
 CREATE TABLE _migrations (